ridvikpal/CarCartAPI/README.md

 ### Multithreading

-All calls to CarCostAPI are multithreaded using Spring Boot `@Async` calls and `ThreadPoolTaskExecutor`.
+All calls to CarCartAPI are multithreaded using Spring Boot `@Async` calls and `ThreadPoolTaskExecutor`.
 This includes:

 1. Controller Requests
 2. ChatGPT API calls
 3. Database Requests

-This makes CarCostAPI much faster.
-The main limiting speed for CarCostAPI from my testing is the ChatGPT API.
+This makes CarCartAPI much faster.
+The main limiting speed for CarCartAPI from my testing is the ChatGPT API.
 If we utilize the enterprise license and key, then it should be much faster, since OpenAI reserves resources for enterprises.
 But currently I have a cheap consumer license, and that is good enough for reasonably fast speeds under ~15 seconds.
-All configuration for Multithreading is done in the `CarCostAPIConfiguration` class.
+All configuration for Multithreading is done in the `CarCartAPIConfiguration` class.
 Please see the design flow chart to understand how this is handled.

 ## Example of a Full GET API Call

 The full API call includes both the `chatGptInfo` and `databaseListings` object.
-Assume you are searching for a Lexus GX using the following URL: http://localhost:8080/carcostapi/search_model?make=Lexus&model=GX.
+Assume you are searching for a Lexus GX using the following URL: http://localhost:8080/carcartapi/search_model?make=Lexus&model=GX.
 This would return the following
 JSON result: